Tajbir09/PS4_ESP32/README.md

 ---

 **Disclaimer:** This project involves working with electronic components and power supplies.
 Ensure all safety precautions are followed.
 The creator is not responsible for any damage or injury resulting from the use of this guide.

+---

+**Happy Building!** If you have any questions or need further assistance, feel free to reach out.